Trodelvy® (sacituzumab govitecan-hziy)

 - Bardia A, Messersmith WA, Kio EA, et al. Sacituzumab govitecan, a Trop-2-directed antibody-drug conjugate, for patients with epithelial cancer: final safety and efficacy results from the phase I/II IMMU-132-01 basket trial.
 Ann Oncol.
 2021;32(6):746-756.

 - Rugo HS, Tolaney SM, Bardia A, et al. Pooled safety analysis of sacituzumab govitecan in multiple solid tumor types [Poster 3029].
-American Society of Clinical Oncology (ASCO); May 31-June 4, 2024; Chicago, IL.
+Presented at: American Society of Clinical Oncology (ASCO); May 31-June 4, 2024; Chicago, IL.

 - Bardia A, Hurvitz SA, Tolaney SM, et al. Sacituzumab govitecan in metastatic triple-negative breast cancer [Protocol].
 N Engl J Med.
 2021;384(16):1529-1541.